London Summer Arbitration School 2026

 Rebecca Keating, 'The Digital Dispute Resolution Rules: The Future of Digital Disputes' (2021) Butterworths Journal of International Banking and Financial Law 475-477

-- Thought-provoking: do the UKJT Digital Dispute Resolution Rules represent a genuine transformation of arbitration, or are they traditional arbitration with technological additions?
+- Do the UKJT Digital Dispute Resolution Rules represent a genuine transformation of arbitration, or are they traditional arbitration with technological additions?
 Discuss with reference to on-chain enforcement, tribunal powers over digital assets, and the continuing role of English law and the seat of arbitration.

 Gustavo Moser